The D Ukulele Chord!

 Learning the distinct quality of each vital chord type becomes conducive to pursuing the chord variations that could be built on mostly the same root notes.

-For example, you can act through D major (abbreviated to D), D minor, and D7 uke chords and discover how it typically remains only one note, making the difference between them.
+For example, you can act through D major (abbreviated to D), D minor, and D7 and discover how it typically remains only one note, making the difference between them.

 The D chord consists of these three notes: D, F#, and A.

-These three notes might be blended in several alternative approaches to creating little various-sounding variations of the ukulele D chord.
+These three notes might be blended in several alternative approaches to creating slightly different-sounding variations of the ukulele D chord.

 How to Play the D Chord on Ukulele